wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.html.md

-The power of the pipe command is you can do this without hving to make a new dataframe
+The power of the pipe command is you can do this without having to make a new dataframe